-Fort William (95miles) - 35hrs 0 mins
+Fort William (95miles) - 35hrs 0 mins (husband.greed.lousy)

 Any runner not reaching a checkpoint within the allocated time will be withdrawn from the race.
 This will be based on the electronic timing and all cut-off times will be strictly enforced.
-To give an example, a runner arriving at Beinglas Farm at 12 hours, 0 minutes and 59 seconds will be allowed to continue.
-A runner arriving at 12 hours, 1 minute and 0 seconds will be withdrawn.
+To give an example, a runner arriving at Beinglas Farm at 12 hours, 0 minutes and 0 seconds will be allowed to continue.
+A runner arriving at 12 hours, 0 minutes and 1 seconds will be withdrawn.
 It is a condition of entry that any runner failing to reach a checkpoint within the designated timescales surrenders their timing card and does not continue in the race.
 The only exception to this is where a runner has stopped to help another runner in trouble and this has caused them to miss a cut-off; in that case the runner will be referred to the Race Safety Officer or Race Director, whose decision will be final.

 If a marshal is concerned about the condition of any runner, this will be referred to the Race Doctor, the Race Safety Officer, or the Race Director.
 They will determine what action, if any, needs to be taken: this could include a variety of measures including, if considered appropriate, instructing withdrawal from the race.
 Such an instruction would only be given where it was considered necessary for the runner's own safety, and would not be taken lightly.
-However it is a condition of entry that any such instruction must be followed, and the decision of the Race Doctor, Race Safety Officer or Race Director is final.
+However, it is a condition of entry that any such instruction must be followed, and that the runners must leave the course if instructed to do so.
+The decision of the Race Doctor, Race Safety Officer or Race Director is final.